DanMad/on-the-case.js/README.md

 # OnTheCase.js

-_On The Case_ Extends JavaScript's native `String` object by including these functions:
+_On The Case_ Extends JavaScript's native `String` object by adding the following case conversion functions:

 - `toCamelCase`
 - `toKebabCase`